 Neil deGrasse Tyson was born and raised in New York City where he was educated in the public schools clear through his graduation from the Bronx High School of Science.
 Tyson went on to earn his BA in Physics from Harvard and his PhD in Astrophysics from Columbia.

 In addition to dozens of professional publications, Dr. Tyson has written, and continues to write for the public.
 From 1995 to 2005, Tyson was a monthly essayist for Natural History magazine under the title Universe.
-And among Tyson’s ten books is his memoir The Sky is Not the Limit: Adventures of an Urban Astrophysicist; and Origins: Fourteen Billion Years of Cosmic Evolution, co-written with Donald Goldsmith.
-Origins is the companion book to the PBS-NOVA 4-part mini-series Origins, in which Tyson served as on-camera host.
-The program premiered on September 28 and 29, 2004.
+And among Tyson’s fifteen books is his memoir The Sky is Not the Limit: Adventures of an Urban Astrophysicist; and Origins: Fourteen Billion Years of Cosmic Evolution, co-written with Donald Goldsmith.
+Origins is the companion book to the PBS NOVA four-part mini-series Origins, in which Tyson served as on-camera host.
+The program premiered in September 2004.

 In February 2012, Tyson released his tenth book, containing every thought he has ever had on the past, present, and future of space exploration: Space Chronicles: Facing the Ultimate Frontier.

-Recently Tyson served as Executive Editor and on camera Host & Narrator for Cosmos: A SpaceTime Odyssey, the 21st century continuation of Carl Sagan’s landmark television series.
-The show began in March 2014 and ran thirteen episodes in Primetime on the FOX network, and appeared in 181 countries in 45 languages around the world on the National Geographic Channels.
-Cosmos, which is also available in DVD and BluRay , won four Emmy Awards, a Peabody Award, two Critics Choice awards, as well as a dozen other industry recognitions.
+Tyson served as Executive Science Editor and on-camera Host & Narrator for Cosmos: A SpaceTime Odyssey, the 21st century continuation of Carl Sagan’s landmark television series.
+The show began in March 2014 and ran thirteen episodes in primetime on the FOX network, and appeared in 181 countries in 45 languages around the world on the National Geographic Channels.
+Cosmos won four Emmy Awards, a Peabody Award, two Critics Choice awards, as well as a dozen other industry recognitions.
+Tyson reprised his role as on-camera host for the next season of Cosmos—_Cosmos: Possible Worlds_, which premiered on the National Geographic Channel in March 2020 and on the FOX network in September 2020.

 Tyson is the fifth head of the world-renowned Hayden Planetarium in New York City and the first occupant of its Frederick P. Rose Directorship.
 He is also a research associate of the Department of Astrophysics at the American Museum of Natural History.